 End of Financial Year FIRB Water Rights update

-Under the Register of Foreign Ownership of Water or Agricultural Land Act 2015 (Cth) (Land and Water Registration Act), foreign persons with interests in registrable water entitlements or contractual water rights in Australia are required to notify the Australian Taxation Office (ATO) about any changes to these interests annually and within 30 days of the end of each financial year.
+Under the Register of Foreign Ownership of Water or Agricultural Land Act 2015 (Cth) (Land and Water Registration Act), foreign persons with interests in registrable water entitlements or contractual water rights in Australia, are required to notify the Australian Taxation Office (ATO) about any changes to these interests on an annual basis and within 30 days of the end of each financial year.

 Registrable water entitlements and contractual water rights

 The terms 'registrable water entitlement' and 'contractual water rights' are defined in the Land and Water Registration Act.
-These definitions are very broad and rely on State-based legislation.
-As such, most transactions involving agricultural land or a mining project satisfy the definition of registrable water entitlements or contractual water rights.
+These definitions are very broad and rely on state based legislation.
+As such, most transactions involving agricultural land or a mining project include registrable water entitlements in one way or another (including by way of contractual water rights).

 What you need to do?

 The annual review process requires a review by foreign persons of their interests in registrable water entitlements and contractual water rights to identify any changes that require notification to the ATO.

 (i) starts or ceases to hold a registrable water entitlement or contractual water right;

 (ii) becomes or ceases to be a foreign person while holding a registrable water entitlement or contractual water right; or